frioux/app-adenosine-prefab/README.md

 Per-Host/Per-Method Curl Configuration Files
 --------------------------------------------

-Resty supports a per-host/per-method configuration file to help you with frequently used curl options.
+Adenosine supports a per-host/per-method configuration file to help you with frequently used curl options.
 Each host (including the port) can have its own configuration file in the _~/.resty_ directory.
 The file format is